-Welcome to the resource section of Interwoven Congregations!
+Welcome to the Resource Hub of Interwoven Congregations!
 Click on each tile above to jump to the specific section of resources which contain select recommendations and links to other in-depth resources.
 Are we missing a must-have resource?
 We invite you to add your recommendations and even offer your own review!

 Below is a listing of some upcoming events that support our work for racial justice and healing.
 Each event image is a live link to take you to the event!

 Location: Washington, D.C.